shripal17/dart_scorm/README.md

 [![Pub](https://img.shields.io/pub/v/scorm.svg)](https://pub.dev/packages/scorm)

-A simple package which lets you conveniently consume SCORM 1.2 APIs in your dart/flutter web app.
-Also handles finding of the SCORM 'API' object in the view hierarchy.
+A simple package which lets you conveniently consume SCORM 1.2/20004 APIs in your dart/flutter web app.
+Also handles finding of the SCORM 'API' object in the current or `opener`'s view hierarchy.

 This opens a new scope for Dart/Flutter Web: Beautiful, interactive course content creation